ue22-p20/web-intro/notebooks/01-motivation.md

 ## objectives
 <!-- #endregion -->

-* make sure you are aware of the enormous potential
+* make sure you are aware of the **enormous potential**
-* make you aware of the specific types of problems
+* outline some specific problems
-  esp. non-sequential nature of user interaction and network activity
+  esp. **asynchroneous** / non-sequential nature
+  of user interaction and network activity
 * mention and shallowly study a few technological bricks
-* start to build a mental map where you can place the current buzzwords
+* start to build a **mental map** where you can place the current buzzwords